Tips for Learning and Teaching

 • Avoid giving the student repetitious work as this may lead to students slowing down their work rate to avoid being given extra repetitious work as a ‘reward’ for finishing quickly.
 It is preferable to build extension activities onto the foundation of what has already been learned in new ways.

 • The student could be invited to act as ‘Expert on a Topic’, if they have demonstrated a deep understanding of a topic/concept/task.
+However, care must be taken that the student is accepted by his/her peers rather than being the subject of ridicule or sarcasm.

 • Compact the curriculum to render it denser and more complex.
 This involves sifting through and streamlining the curriculum in order to challenge students and provide more time for pursuing accelerated and/or enriched activities.
 It also involves establishing a baseline assessment to ascertain how much of the prescribed material the students have already mastered and how to devise a programme of enrichment.

 • Plan for acceleration by moving the student through the curriculum at a faster pace.
 This may involve skipping sections where work has been adequately mastered to move further ahead.
+However it is recommended to ask for guidance in this area from the school’s NEPs psychologist.

 • The student may enjoy assisting peers with their work, which is valuable in terms of creating inclusive school environments.
 It is important, however, not to overuse this strategy and to negotiate it with the students concerned.